 Continues the broad introduction to the history of contemporary ceramics, including materials, methods, and techniques.
 Stresses both wheel thrown and hand built ceramic construction.
 Introduces glazing and firing.
 Includes gallery visitation.
-Some sections may have a no-cost text book option.
+Some sections may have a low-cost or no-cost text book option.